-Read our tips designed to give you a smooth exam application experience.
+Read our tips designed to give you a smooth application experience.

-Before applying to take the exam, read the AICP Exam Guide.
+Before applying for certification, read the AICP Guide Part 1: Certification Application.
 It is your complete guide to submitting a successful application.
-Most applicants who are denied are denied based on items explicitly addressed in the guide.
-And check out the Criterion Response Checklist.
+Most applicants who are denied are denied based on items explicitly addressed in this guide.
+Also check out the AICP Certification Criteria Checklist.
 This is a great resource to make sure your responses meet the requirements.